PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-09 11:24:24
+Last updated: 2024-04-09 11:25:35
-Random Quote: Time without purpose is a prison. - Jessica
+Random Quote: The men of Westeros are ever rushing.
+What good is this, I ask you?
+He who hurries through life hurries to his grave.  -  Salladhor Saan